Coagulation equations for aerosol dynamics: One-component equation

+for some given constants $c_1, c_2, \lambda$ and $\gamma$ and for all $(x,y)\in (0,\infty)^2$.
 This class includes in particular the physical kernels \eqref{eq:free_mol_kernel} and \eqref{eq:diff_kernel}.
 The parameter $\gamma$ represents the homogeneity of the kernel, while $\lambda$ represents the "off-diagonal" rate.
 The parameter $\gamma$ yields the behaviour under the scaling of the particle size, while $\lambda$ measures the importance of collisions between particles of different sizes.
 Note that the bounds in \eqref{eq:K_growth1} and \eqref{eq:K_growth2} are homogeneous, i.e., they satisfy for any $k>0$, $h(kx,ky) = k^\gamma h(x,y)$, but the kernels are not necessarily homogeneous.